prashiddhath/Parallel-and-Distributed-Computing/README.md

 # MECS004-30040 Parallel-and-Distributed-Computing

-The course covered topics such as:
+The repository consists of assignments from the course topics such as:

 * Parallel hardware architectures and concepts
 * Distributed-memory parallelism: MPI